RockefellerArchiveCenter/project_electron/README.md

 Project updates are also available on [Bits & Bytes](http://blog.rockarch.org/), the RAC's blog.

+## bibliography

+The `/bibliography` directory contains an annotated bibliography created during the discovery phase of Project Electron.

 ## user-stories

 The `/user-stores` directory contains CSV files of user stories gathered during the discovery phase of Project Electron.
 Learn more at [http://projectelectron.rockarch.org](http://projectelectron.rockarch.org).